-At heart, Tim Smith is a perceptive and analytical solver of problems, who is deeply motivated to make a difference.
-Tim works as a facilitator, coach and consultant and has almost 20 years of wide-ranging, training and development experience.
+At heart, Tim is perceptive, analytical, and deeply motivated to make a difference.
+Tim works as a coach, facilitator, and consultant and has 20 years of wide-ranging, training and development experience.
 He spent the majority of his corporate career in the learning and development function for one of the country’s largest insurance and financial services companies.
-Tim seeks to bring his ‘Fortune 50’ experience to small and midsize businesses.
+Tim seeks to bring his ‘Fortune 50’ experience to help clients learn, develop and achieve.
 He thrives on partnering with business leaders to identify obstacles to advanced performance, and then working with them to implement creative solutions.

-As a facilitator, Tim uses a friendly and interactive style and quickly builds rapport with participants.
+As a facilitator, Tim uses a friendly and interactive style to quickly build rapport with participants.
 Even his training sessions and presentations are interactive.
 He often weaves in personal stories of success and failure that apply to the topic or situation.

 As a consultant, Tim seeks to understand the client’s desired future state, as well as the current level of performance.
-After identifying this gap, he looks to identify applicable causes.
+After identifying this gap, he seeks to understand the underlying causes.
 Tim leverages intuitive analysis and perceptive critical thinking to organize and prioritize the various contributing factors and make sure that proposed solutions address each cause.

 Tim is a Master Practitioner of the Myers-Briggs Type Indicator® (MBTI®), and finds this an incredibly powerful tool for raising self-awareness and creating understanding between people.
 He has worked with the tool since 2004 and has debriefed hundreds of clients in small groups, workshops and one-on-one coaching sessions.
 Tim often builds components of MBTI® into his work.

 When he isn’t working, Tim enjoys time at home and with family.
 He is an avid hiker and backpacker and has recently started to explore mountaineering.

 Proudest Professional Achievement and Why?